RahulSChand/gpu_poor/README.md

 I made this to check if you can run a particular LLM on your GPU.
 Useful to figure out the following
 1. What quantization I should use
 2. What max context length my GPU can handle
-3. What batch size I can use during finetuning
+3. What max batch size I can use during finetuning
 4. What is consuming my GPU memory?
 What should I change to fit the LLM on my GPU

 The output is the total vRAM & the breakdown of where the vRAM goes (in MB).
 It looks like below